 It’s as if I have fallen into a story, and everyone knows you’re not supposed to feel this afraid until the end of the story, when the haunter of the dark finally comes out of the woodwork to feed… on you, of course.

-Here, Mike’s greatest fear wasn’t about having to face It, his greatest fear was picking up the phone and calling his friends back.
-He knew his call would break some of them, leading them to take their own life.
-Hence Mike gets scared, scared for his friends’ well-being.
+Here, Mike’s greatest fear was not just about having to face IT.
+His greatest fear was picking up the phone and calling his friends back.
+He knew his call would break their minds and could result in suicide; this made Mike doubt himself, as he knew he had to be imagining or hallucinating a dreadful nightmare.

 It was full of monsters, she said, full of monsters chasing after little children.
 There were killings and… I don’t know… bad feelings and hurt. stuff like that.

 Here, Patricia Uris, Stan’s wife, expresses her fear of the books written by Bill.
-Though she was clueless, there were certain truths in the pages of his books.
-She felt Bill went a little too far in expressing his horror books as they feature little children at the center of killings and terrible tragedies.
+Though clueless, she felt Bill went a little too far in expressing his horror books as they feature little children at the center of killings and terrible tragedies.
+Unknown to her, it was all real, and the fear that tortured her husband and his friends had returned for its pound of flesh.

 Coming of Age